 And the lid will still cover it just fine so no one will know that you are secretly using this handy little trick ;).

-I always just stick the wax in a sealed baggie and write what scent they are on it so that I can use them later…and to think that if I had been doing it the old way, all that heavenly smell would be hanging out in the garbage.
+I always just stick the wax in a sealed baggie and write what scent they are on it so that I can use them again later…and to think that if I had been doing it the old way, all that heavenly smell would be hanging out in the garbage can.

 P.S.
 If you liked this post, or found it handy in any way, make sure to check out my entire Life Hacks section!